skrey/yellow-extensions/source/help/en/how-to-adjust-media.md

 ## Images

 You can use the [image extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/image) to embed images.
+The image formats GIF, JPG, PNG and SVG are supported.
 To add a new image, copy a new file into the `images` folder and create an `[image]` shortcut.
-The image formats GIF, JPG, PNG and SVG are supported.
+You can also upload images in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit), then this will happen automatically.

-Adding images:
+Adding an image:

     [image photo.jpg]
     [image photo.jpg Example]
     [image photo.jpg "This is an example image"]

-Adding images, different styles:
+Adding an image, different styles:

     [image photo.jpg Example left]
     [image photo.jpg Example center]
     [image photo.jpg Example right]

-Adding images, different sizes:
+Adding an image, different sizes:

     [image photo.jpg Example right 50%]
     [image photo.jpg Example right 64 64]
     [image photo.jpg Example right 320 200]

-Adding images, different sizes with the default style:
+Adding an image, different sizes with the default style:

     [image photo.jpg Example - 50%]
     [image photo.jpg Example - 64 64]